 These issues are now coming to a head – which is why we are looking for some very special people who we’re going to call Coventry Cathedral’s ‘Investors in Hope’.

 Will you stand with us and be a catalyst – for peace, for reconciliation and for hope in our communities and our world?
-Will you commit to a regular monthly gift to help us not only literally keep the lights on here, but also help us to keep being light to the world – for today’s generation and for generations to come?
+Will you help us not only literally to keep the lights on here, but also help us to keep being a light to the world?

 GIFT AID TERMS AND CONDITIONS